syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 ---
 layout: post
-title: Editors in Maui DataForm control | Syncfusion
+title: Editors in .NET MAUI DataForm(SfDataForm) control | Syncfusion
-description: Learn here all about Editors support in Syncfusion Maui DataForm (SfDataForm) control, its elements and more.
+description: Learn here all about Editors support in Syncfusion .NET MAUI DataForm (SfDataForm) control, its elements and more.
 platform: Maui
 control: SfDataForm
 documentation: UG